Robert Górski: Biography

 In 2013, Górski wrote and directed a comedy theatrical play titled Zdrówko, which premiered on 9 December in the Capitol Theatre in Warsaw.
 In 2013, 2014, and 2016, he hosted some episodes of the TVP2 comedy programme Dzięki Bogu już weekend.
 From 2015 to 2016, together with Marcin Wójcik, he co-hosted the TVP2 comedy programme Latający Klub 2.
 In 2016, he appeared in Polsat comedy show Kabaret na żywo.

 From 2017 to 2019, Górski created the political satirical web series The Chairman's Ear, for which he wrote scripts, and portrayed the main role.
-In 2018, he had adapted the series into a thatrical play, titled Ucho Prezesa, czyli Scheda, in which he portrayed the main role.
+In 2018, he had adapted the series into a theatrical play, titled Ucho Prezesa, czyli Scheda, in which he portrayed the main role.
 The play was directed by Tadeusz Śliwa, and premiered on 21 December 2018, in the 6th Floor Theatre in Warsaw.
 In 2019, he published his second autobiographical book, titled Jak zostałem Prezesem (translation from Polish: How I Became the Chairman), which was co-written with his wife, Monika Sobień-Górska.

 In 2020, Górski created the satirical comedy series titled Państwo z kartonu, consisting of 12 episodes.
 It was created during the COVID-19 pandemic, while Górski remained self-isolated in his house together with his wife, Monika Sobień-Górska, and their child.
 It was filmed with a smartphone camera, with Robert Górski and Monika Sobień-Górska being the only actors.
 The show premiered on 26 April 2020, on WP television channel, and on its website, wideo.wp.pl.
 In 2021, Górski created and co-wrote the comedy-drama series Beautiful and Unemployed, in which he played the main role.
 The series had one season, which premiered on 6 March 2021, on Polsat television channel.

 From 2022 to 2023, he was again one of the commentators of TVN24 satirical commentatory programme Szkło kontaktowe.
 From 24 November 2022, together with Mariusz Cieślik, he co-hosts a satirical commentary news podcast titled Górski & Cieślik.
 Polska od ucha do ucha, for the Rzeczpospolita newspaper.

-Private life
+Personal life

-He has a son, Antoni (born 2004), born from an informal relationship with graphic designer Katarzyna Osipowicz.
+He has a son, Antoni (born 2004), from an informal relationship with graphic designer Katarzyna Osipowicz.
 On 7 September 2019, Robert Górski married a journalist Monika Sobień-Górska, with whom he has a daughter, Malina (born 2019).